 Search for State Worker Salaries

 To find a state employee, use the form below.
 For quicker searches, use the first and/or last name.
-You can also search by agency or salary level.
+You can also search by department.

 Sources: University of California President's Office; California State Controller's Office; California Legislature.

 Results for civil service workers are the actual amounts paid to them during 2012, according to the State Controller's Office.
 Results for legislative staffers show pay as of June 2012 projected out for the remainder of the year.
 Gross pay includes overtime, bonuses, housing allowances, sick leave payout, vacation payout and multiple other forms of cash compensation.
 Some workers promoted toward the end of the year will see their old job titles listed here.
 None of the data presented has been changed from what was released to the Bee by the State Controller's Office, the University of California President's Office and the California Legislature.

 On names that show up in the database twice: Some state workers performed two jobs during 2012.
 For instance, a full-time lieutenant working for the Department of Corrections may work several part-time shifts as a sergeant.
 He would be listed twice here, and to see his total salary, you would add up both figures shown.
 This phenomenon is especially common in the California State University system.
 Outside the CSU system, well over 99 percent of workers only show up in this data once.

 The UC system blanked out the names of several thousand student assistants in their latest data release, most of them earning a relatively small amount.